 What is Google Stadia and how does it relate to Android?
-In short, Stadia is Google's cloud gaming platform.
-As for its relation to Android, the Pixel 2, 3, and 4 are Android devices you can play Stadia games on.
+In short, Stadia is Google’s cloud gaming platform.
+As for its relation to Android, the Pixel 2, 3, and 4 are some of the Android devices you can play Stadia games on.

 If you’re looking to learn more about Stadia and what it offers, we’ve laid out everything here to answer all your questions.

 When is Google Stadia available to play on Android devices?

 Stadia was launched on November 19 officially.
 As of launch day, there was support for the Pixel 2 and 2 XL, the Pixel 3 and 3 XL, the Pixel 3a and 3a XL, and the Pixel 4 and 4 XL.